zmaslova/dl-benchmark/src/onnxruntime_benchmark/README.md

 ### Shape and layout options
 To make inference with dynamic model, you must specify shape for every model's input:
 ```
-./onnxruntime_benchmark -m model.onnx -i input1:file1 input2:file2 input3:file3 -shape input1[NUM1,NUM2],input1[NUM3,NUM4],input1[NUM5,NUM6]
+./onnxruntime_benchmark -m model.onnx -i input1:file1 input2:file2 input3:file3 -shape input1[N,C],input1[N,C],input1[N,C]
 ```
-Or, if all inputs have the same shape, you could pass just `-shape [NUM1,NUM2]`.
+Or if all inputs have the same shape you could pass just `-shape [N,C]`.
 The same rules are applied to `-layout` option.

 ### Report
 To save a report with tool configuration and performance results specify `-save_report` flag:
 ```
 ./benchmark_app -m model.onnx -save_report -report_path report/report.json
 ```
-if `-report_path` wasn't provided then it will be saved in the current directory under `ort_benchmark.json` name.
-If specified folder doesn't exist, it will be created.
+if `-report_path` isn't provided, it will be saved in the current directory under `ort_benchmark.json` name.

 ## Output examples
 Below is a sample output of the tool from the terminal: